 Cleaning programs :

 FitsBaseline.py, FitsBaseline_SN.py :Fits and subtracts nth-order polynomials with sigma clipping on spectral axis of data cubes.
-The SN version divides the spectra by their rms, returning a signal-to-noise cube rather than flux.
+The SN version divides the spectra by their rms, returning a signal-to-noise cube rather than flux (new version uses the robust noise, old version uses the standard rms and gives weirdly inconsistent results).
 Also available in IDL versions : FitsBaseline.pro, FitsBaseline_SN.pro

 FitsMaskedBaseline.py : Takes two cubes as input, one with sources/RFI masked, one with no masking.
 Does the polynomial fitting as above on the masked cube, then subtracts the result from the unmasked cube.
 This can give better results if a large portion of the spectral baseline contains signal.